joonsubtalk/javascript101/README.md

 Each execution context will have its own variable environment.

 ### Scope Chain
+*Scope*: Where a variable is available in the code.
+If you know scope, you can find out if the variable is the same or a new copy.
 Every Execution Context has a reference to its *Outer Environment* -> Lexical Environment (where it is in code) (Not to be confused with Execution Stack)
 ```
 function a(){